Teemitayoo/Teemitayoooo/README.md

 - 👋 Hi, I’m Temitayo
-- 👀 I’m interested in Web development and AI
+- 👀 I’m interested in Backend development and AI
-- 🌱 I’m currently learning React.js
+- 🌱 I’m currently learning Node.js
 - 💞️ I’m looking to collaborate on web development projects.
 - 📫 How to reach me